 A quorum of committee members is required in order for the SPC to finalize any decision.
 A quorum is defined as having three (3) members present.
-The chairperson of the SPC only votes in the event of a tie vote of those members present.
+The representative of the department that brings forward the issue will act as the chair and only votes in the event of a tie vote of those members present.